Login | Register | Subscribe to the GG RSS Feed

 Freestone is a very small town with one main street and a definite hippie vibe.
 If you're enjoying your state of bliss, check out the home-style bakery and quaint B&B.

-• Cedar Enzyme Bath with tea service and blanket wrap is $80 weekdays, $85 on weekends.
-Do it with your partner and you'll each save $10.
+• Cedar Enzyme Bath with tea service and blanket wrap is $145 US.
+Do it with your partner and you'll each save $25.

-• Casa de Flores: A charming, low-key B&B that fulfills that longing to linger after a day at Osmosis
+• Inn at Occidental: A charming, delightful B&B that fulfills that longing to linger after a day at Osmosis

 • Wildflour: Woodfired brick oven and espresso bar in a renovated bar will remind you why you love tree-hugging hippies.